lucques/conjin/src/modules-shared/exercise/README.md

 # exercise

 This module offers to include exercises and solutions.
-It depends on the accordions of `template-bootstrapped`.
+It depends on the accordions of `bootstrap-extended`.

 ## Features